Gingery Asian Noodles with Snow Peas and Shiitake Mushrooms

 In this simple and fragrant dish featuring snow peas and shiitake mushrooms, either bean-thread noodles or Asian rice vermicelli work very well.
 Both give this noodle dish a nice light flavor and texture, and they happen to be gluten-free.
 This is good accompanied with sautéed tofu or tempeh, and can be served warm or at room temperature.

 Serves: 4 to 6

-- 1 large carrot, peeled and cut into thick matchsticks
+- 1 large carrot, peeled and coarsely grated or cut into thick matchsticks

 - 8 ounces snow peas, trimmed and cut in half if large

 - 4 ounces fresh shiitake mushrooms, stemmed and sliced

 - 3 scallions, green parts only, cut into 1-inch pieces